 This program has been developed in direct partnership with CSIRO’s Australian Animal Health Laboratory and the Victoria State Government’s Department of Primary Industries.
 The course has been tailored to suit experienced full time animal health professionals, expecting to remain in employment whilst studying part-time.
 The online method of delivery and broad range of elective topics will provide students with flexibility and allow them to manage their study commitments and educational needs.

-VETS90083 Selection and Interpretation of Laboratory Tests is taught as a short residential course to cover hands-on experience and to personally introduce students to each other as well as to their future tutors and mentors to ensure that they are familiar with the resources and requirements of online learning.
+The first subject (VETS90083 Selection and Interpretation of Laboratory Tests) is taught as a short residential course to cover hands-on experience and to personally introduce students to each other as well as to their future tutors and mentors to ensure that they are familiar with the resources and requirements of online learning.

 The Graduate Certificate in Veterinary Public Health and the Graduate Diploma in Veterinary Public Health are available as nested entry and early exit options from this Masters course.

 Subjects in the Master of Veterinary Public Health program may be studied individually under the Community Access Program, without applying for the full program.
 Any such successfully completed subjects may later be credited towards the Master, Graduate Diploma or Graduate Certificate level degrees in Veterinary Public Health.